The Order of Release, 1746: The painting

+Ownership

+The painting was bought in 1853 by Joseph Arden, a lawyer, for £400.
+Arden went on to collect further paintings by Millais: Waiting (painted 1854) and The Rescue (painted 1855).
+The latter is a pendant (companion piece) to The Order of Release.

+The picture featured at both the Royal Academy Exhibition of 1853 at the National Gallery and at the Salon of 1855 in Paris, part of the Exposition Universelle.
+It was presented to the Tate Gallery in 1898 by Sir Henry Tate.

 In popular culture

 The title of the painting was adopted for the 1947 book The Order of Release by William Milbourne James about the love triangle, and also of a radio play about it broadcast in 1998.
 The painting of the picture is dramatised onstage in the play Mrs Ruskin (2003) by Kim Morrissey, and in the TV series Desperate Romantics (2009).